-C&W Guernsey will need to prepare reconciliations between:
+C&W Guernsey will need to prepare reconciliations11 between:

-- C&W Guernsey's statutory accounts and the Consolidated Separated Accounts of the main business areas. - the Consolidated Separated Accounts and the Accounts of the main business areas (i.e. Core Network, Local Access Network, Retail, Mobile and other activities). - the Accounts of the main business areas and their disaggregated activities where applicable (i.e. at present this only relates to the Retail business and, therefore, i to xvi will need to be reconciled back to the Retail main business accounts).
+- C&W Guernsey's statutory accounts and the Consolidated Separated Accounts of the main business areas. - the Consolidated Separated Accounts and the Accounts of the main business areas (i.e. Core Network, Local Access Network, Retail, Mobile and other activities). - the Accounts of the main business areas and their disaggregated activities where applicable (i.e. at present this only relates to the Retail business and, therefore, these 15 retail services will need to be reconciled back to the Retail main business accounts).